edwardfxiao/batch-photo-imagemagick/README.md

 1. **Select the Folder**: Choose the folder containing the images you wish to process.
 2. **Choose the Size**: Select the desired size for the images (1080 or 2160 pixels).
 3. **Specify the Sharpening Amount**: Enter the amount of sharpening to apply to the images (e.g., 1,2).
-4. **It will automatically create a output folder and keep all the processed file inside**

 ### Result
 Finally, the script will automatically create an output folder named "output" and store all processed files within it.